ecatch-kyst/web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] written 📝 code documentation where it made sense
 - [ ] written tests 🔬, where it was necessary
 - [ ] updated the `CHANGELOG.md` file 📝
-- [ ] referecned all the issues in commits related to this PR
+- [ ] referenced all the issues in commits related to this PR

 according to my best knowledge.